MrDaPoyo/ebook/chapter1.md

-# Chapter 1: VScode and Web Development Tools
+# Chapter 1: Tools and Setup

-In this chapter, we will explore the powerful combination of Visual Studio Code (VScode) and various web development tools that will be very useful!
+In this chapter, we will explore the powerful combination of Visual Studio Code (VScode) and various web development tools such as Git that will be very useful!

 ## 1.1.1 Getting Started with VScode

 VScode is a popular code editor developed by Microsoft.
 It provides a wide range of features and extensions that make it a favorite among many web developers.
 To get started with VScode\footnote{Official video-guide: https://www.youtube.com/watch?v=B-s71n0dHUk}, it's as simple as visiting their official website\footnote{You can get VScode from https://code.visualstudio.com/.} and downloading VScode.
 Afterwards, make sure to run the installation wizard and you're now good to go!

-## 1.1.2 Essential Extensions for Web Development
+## 1.1.2 Essential Extensions for Web Development in VScode

 VScode offers a huge collection of extensions that enhance the web development experience.
 Here are some essential extensions to consider: